Reddit Launches New Keyword Targeting and Product Ad Options

-Reddit has announced some new ad options, as it continues to refine its business focus, with a view to maximizing its revenue potential.
+Reddit has announced some new ad options, as it continues to refine its business focus and maximize its revenue potential.

 Which has also seen it spark a new battle with users over API pricing – which makes this a somewhat oddly-timed announcement.
 But nonetheless, you now have some new considerations for your Reddit ad campaigns.